osamaemumba/synapse-purview-poc/README.md

 This QuickStart is a one-click solution to setup and configure Azure Purview Accounts.
 It deploys an Azure Synapse Analytics Workspace and connects it to the Purview account to push the data lineage.
 It creates storage accounts (blob and data lake storage) along with a dedicated SQL pool (in the synapse workspace), loads sample data into them, connects as data sources inside the Purview Account and finally creates and runs scans on all three registered data sources.
 It also reads Business Glossary Terms from a CSV file into the Purview account.

+## Prerequisites

+The (signed-in) user creating the deployment must have the following roles assigned to it:

+### RBAC Roles

+Owner (scope: subscription)

+**OR**

+Contributor + User Access Administrator (scope: subscription)

+These roles are required to create this deployment which includes deployment of diffrent azure services along with RBAC role assignments.

+### Azure Active Directory Roles

+Application Administrator

+This role is required to create the app registration/service principal and related configurations i.e. assigning API pemissions and granting consent.

+## Deployment

-Click the following button to deploy the Purview QuickStart:-
+1- Click the following button to deploy the Synapse-Purview QuickStart:-

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fosamaemumba%2Fsynapse-purview-poc%2Fmain%2Fazuredeploy.json)

-Use the OneClick Deployment button above to start the deployment.
-Currently it takes ~25-30 minutes for one complete deployment.

-* The following values are needed when using the OneClick Deployment ARM template:-
+2- The following values are needed as deployment parameters when using the OneClick Deployment ARM template:-
     * **Resource Group:** Name of the resource group.
     * **Region:** Azure region in which to create the resource group.
+All services will be deployed in this region (location).
     * **New or existing Purview Account:** Whether to create a new Purview account or use an existing one.
     * **Purview Account Name:** Name of the Azure Purview Account.
 In case of new Purview account, give a new name.
 To use an existing one, enter the name of existing purview account.
     * **Data Lake Account Name:** Name of the ADSL2 storage account.
 This storage account will be created and registered as a data source with Purview account.